marilynchinonsomadlion-spec/Week-5/Marilyn's Week 5 Memo.md

 I’m also recognizing my improvement.
 I felt very unsure of myself during Module 1 — especially around how to structure my `.md` files, upload them, and stay organized in the repository.
 But now I feel more stable.
 I understand my workflow better, I know how to set things up, and that’s giving me confidence as we move forward.
 Even though I know there will be more complex coding coming up in Week 6, I feel ready.
 I feel like I’ve found my rhythm.

----

-If you'd like, I can now:

-1. **Merge everything into a final polished full `journal.md`**
-2. Help you create a **clean folder structure** in your repo
-3. Or help you write your *commit message* so it sounds crisp and intentional

-Which one feels helpful right now? 💛